-It can easily be referred to as the craziest June in the history of college football – what with all the rumors swirling around regarding conference expansion and realignment across just about all of the major conferences.
+It is the craziest June in the history of college football – what with all the rumors swirling around regarding conference expansion and realignment across just about all of the major conferences.

 But now that the dust has mostly settled, we can move on and attempt to assess the winners and losers as college football currently stands.

 Here they are, in no particular order – starting with the winners:

 College Football Conference Realignment Aftermath: Winners and Losers